All Episodes

 Have you seen Eric Holder is practically begging a federal court not to release papers on Fast and Furious?

-It's the judicial watch lawsuit, the Freedom of Information Act and a number of lawsuits trying to find out what actually happened, the documents.
+It's the Judicial Watch lawsuit, the Freedom of Information Act, and a number of lawsuits trying to find out what actually happened, the documents.

-I don't have to explain myself plebes in this country.
+I don't have to explain myself, plebes in this country.

-But he's up there, he's begging.
+But he's up there.

 Lance Armstrong, by the way, I'm told I didn't see the whole thing, did not cry.

-There's a c part two is tonight.
+There's a part two is tonight.

 He did not cry.

-I mean, oh kind of, I mean he got ripped in the New York media today, ripped everywhere today for this uh performance last night.
+I think one of the problems he's having today, I mean, our guy, I mean, he got ripped in the New York media today, ripped everywhere today for this performance last night.

 It's because he didn't cry.